davbeek/gitinspectorgui-rtd/docs/source/output.rst

 .. :guilabel:`Repository`
 ..
 Name of the repository folder.
 Present only when multiple repositories are
-..   analysed simultaneously and results are combined in one output file.
+..   analyzed simultaneously and results are combined in one output file.

 :guilabel:`Author`
   Author name(s).
 If the same author uses multiple names, they are